Hi There, I'm Kayla

-In the last 7 years I have traveled to over 40 countries, worked several of my dream jobs, run triathlons in a love/hate sort of way, completed an undergraduate degree, gone camping in the Scottish wilderness, gone swimming in the Mediterranean in November (as a Canadian this seems crazy to me), watched a lot of 30 Rock (laughter is medicine), read classical books without brain fog kicking in, and been able to hang out with friends and family without having to always cancel at the last minute.
+In the last 7 years, I have travelled to over 40 countries, worked several of my dream jobs, run triathlons in a love/hate sort of way, completed an undergraduate degree, gone camping in the Scottish wilderness, gone swimming in the Mediterranean in November (as a Canadian this seems crazy to me), watched a lot of 30 Rock, read classical books without brain fog kicking in, and been able to hang out with friends and family without having to always cancel at the last minute.
 My life has not gone completely back to normal.
-I’m more health conscious than my other friends.
+I’m more health-conscious than many of my friends.
 I know I need to really think about what I’m putting in my body and where I’m putting my energy.
 My priorities in life changed, and I now feel like I’m happier, healthier, and more self-aware than I would have been if I had never been sick.

 To get updates about yoga, my courses, and my continuous journey with health, sign up for the newsletter below!

 Yoga and meditation have been helping people manage illnesses for thousands of years.
 Modern Yoga is based on an ancient system of spiritual beliefs, and religious, moral and ethical codes.
 Today, the benefits of Yoga as a health management system has spread yoga all over the world.
 Yoga is a series of poses, linked together by breath and flowing movements.
 The aim of yoga is to stretch and strengthen the body while bringing peace to the mind.
 In my yoga courses, I personally adapt each pose and sequence to target the needs of students suffering from chronic illnesses.

 What are the Benefits of Yoga:

 People who practice Yoga may experience:

 - Increased energy

 - Improved sleep (both falling asleep and staying asleep)